bazelbuild/bazel-website/contributing.md

 ## Provide feedback

 As you use Bazel, you may find things that can be improved.
-You can help by:
+You can help by [reporting issues](http://github.com/bazelbuild/bazel/issues)
+when:

-   - Reporting bugs.
-In particular, it's important to report any crash or correctness bug.
+   - Bazel requires a crash or correctness bug.
-   - Reporting issues when the documentation is incomplete or unclear.
+   - The documentation is incomplete or unclear.
+You can also report issues from the page you are viewing by using the "Create issue" link at the top right corner of the page.
-   - Reporting issues when an error message could be improved.
+   - An error message could be improved.

 ## Participate in the community